kristinemlarson/gnssIR_matlab_v3/README.md

 * snrtype is integer shorthand for the kinds of elevation angle data you want to save from the RINEX file.
 Here are the allowed options:

-99 5-30 elev.
+* 99 5-30 elev.
-66 < 30 elev.
+* 66 < 30 elev.
-88 5-90 elev.
+* 88 5-90 elev.
-50 < 10 elev.
+* 50 < 10 elev.

 * plot2screen - boolean for whether you want to see the raw data plots.
 You will set this to false once you understand your site.

 * gps_or_gnss - 1 is for GPS (nav orbits) and 2 is for GNSS (sp3 orbits which include all
 constellations).
-This only matters if you want the code to translate the RINEX file for you.

 Optional inputs (in this order):

-* elevation angle minimum, degrees
+* elevation angle minimum, degrees - default is set to 0.5
-* elevation angle maximum, degrees
+* elevation angle maximum, degrees - default is set to 6
-* min Reflector Height (m)
+* min Reflector Height (m) - default is set to 0.5
-* max Reflector Height (m)
+* max Reflector Height (m) - default is set to 6
-* min Azimuth, degrees
+* min Azimuth, degrees - default checks 8 quadrants - 45 degrees each
 * max Azimuth, degrees
-* minimum allowed Lomb Scargle Periodogram amplitude.
+* minimum allowed Lomb Scargle Periodogram amplitude - 8

 Don't ask me where version 2 went - that is a secret.